Table of Contents

 - Rent, utilities, and other household costs

-If you receive disability compensation or educational assistance for your time as an active duty military member and you have one or both parents who rely on you financially and for direct care, you may be eligible for an additional cash benefit to cover expenses related to your dependent parent.
-These funds can help you pay for your parent’s healthcare, rent, home safety modifications, and other costs that could make it challenging for you to pay on your own.
+If you receive disability compensation or educational assistance for your time as an active duty military member and you have one or both parents who rely on you financially and for direct care, you may be eligible for an additional cash benefit to cover the expense related to your dependent parent.
+Claiming a parent as a dependent can provide access to help with your parent’s healthcare, rent, home safety modifications, and other costs that could make it challenging for you to pay on your own.

 To qualify for this VA compensation, you must have a service connected disability and receive VA disability compensation or be currently enrolled in an educational assistance program.
 The veteran can apply for a dependent parent benefit when applying for their disability compensation or after they’ve started receiving benefits or enrolled in educational assistance.